bbrzycki/cluster-mergers-and-b-fields/README.md

 TO DO:

-mag vs no-mag
-methods and functions that apply to both mag and no-mag, and then others for mag

 slice plots
-    should be able to make movies from these energy vs time radial profiles at final timestep
+* should be able to make movies from these
-    at initial
-    potentially at each timestep???

-i want a method to look inside hdf5, i.e. if i import it interactively i.e. list all the profiles or timesteps that live within it already
+plot formatting
+* much of this will be completed via Jupyter notebooks, since they make it simply easier to finetune